NoBlackBoxes/LastBlackBox/boxes/fpgas/NB3_hindbrain/README.md

 # FPGAs : NB3_hindbrain

-PCB design and fabrication for NB3 hindbrain, a FPGA development board
+PCB design and fabrication for the NB3 hindbrain, an FPGA development board with ADC and DAC

 ## Parts